 Resurgence of the COVID-19 virus pushed global cases above the 35 million mark, as economies look towards targeted lockdowns in a desperate move to contain the spread.
 Heightened uncertainties brought on by the virus spread and political news left markets in limbo, though tech-related names did end the week on stronger footing.
 While most commodity prices slumped over the week, safe haven Gold gained and climbed back to the USD1,900 per ounce range.

 In the News

-- The FANG+ index outperformed the broader indices, posing gains of 3.25%.
-The 0830EA, which provides a 2x leveraged exposure into the index, saw gains of 4.05% throughout the week.
-The ETF has recorded YTD gains of 90.77% in MYR terms.
+- The FANG+ index continues to outperform the broader indices, locking in gains of 2.29%, as compared to the broader tech index Nasdaq, which gained 1.31% throughout the week.
+The 0830EA, which provides a 2x leveraged exposure into the index, jumped another 4.27% over the week.
+The stellar performance of the tech sector has allowed the ETF to lock in YTD gains of 98.91% in MYR terms.

 On the Economic Data Front

-- US economic data shows continued slow recovery:
+- US economic data mixed, signals recovery slowdown:

 ETF strategies at TradePlus

 A look at the performance of the TradePlus ETFs, and major global indices